Home Pagan symbols & customs Site search

 Absolutely YES!

-So wear your veil, look beautiful, and show the world that you have found a loving partner, a friend with whom you can share the rest of your life.
+So wear your veil, look beautiful, and show the world that this is your special day.